 Indy Big Data Visualization Challenge

-Now in its second year, the Indy Big Data Visualization Challenge is your opportunity to connect and learn from some of the Midwest’s foremost thought leaders in public open data and data visualization.
+Now in its third year, the Indy Big Data Visualization Challenge is your opportunity to connect and learn from some of the Midwest’s foremost thought leaders in public open data and data visualization.
 Conducted in concert with the Indy Big Data Conference, the Data Visualization Challenge invites participants to explore newly released open data sources, bring diverse perspectives and skillsets together to pursue creative insights, and deliver solutions with the potential to significantly benefit the public good.

 The subject area for this year’s Visualization Challenge and the subsequent datasets to be provided will focus on improving Indiana’s talent pipeline and workforce.

 Indiana must build the 21st Century talent required to sustain our prosperity and competitive edge as the world economy changes.
 The State faces the challenge of filling more than 1 million jobs over the next 10 years.
 To meet this goal, we need more specially trained and skilled workers meeting the needs of Indiana employers.
 The data compiled for this data visualization challenge contains information about employment patterns and higher education activities in Indiana.
 The challenge is to use the data to answer questions about how the higher education sector responds to changes in the demand for skills in the economy.
 Potential questions could include: What trends did you find in talent and workforce alignment?
 Did you find any barriers to employment or education in areas of misalignment?
 What ideas do you have to better identify and improve the alignment of Indiana’s talent pipeline with the present and future needs of employers in the state?